Paris Johnson Jr.: College career

 Johnson played in five games as a freshman in 2020, including at offensive guard due to an injury in the 2021 College Football Playoff National Championship, and started every game at right guard the following season.
 He moved to left tackle as a junior in 2022, where he was named a consensus All-American.

 Professional career

 The Arizona Cardinals selected Johnson Jr. in the first round (sixth overall) of the 2023 NFL draft.
-The Arizona Cardinals arranged a trade in order for them to secure the ability to acquire Johnson, by agreeing to send a first (12th overall), second (34th overall), and fifth round picks (168th overall) in the 2023 NFL Draft to the Detroit Lions in exchange for their first (6th overall) and third round picks (81st overall).
+The Cardinals arranged a trade in order for them to secure the ability to acquire Johnson, by agreeing to send a first (12th overall), second (34th overall), and fifth round picks (168th overall) in the 2023 NFL Draft to the Detroit Lions in exchange for their first (6th overall) and third round picks (81st overall).

 As a rookie, he started in all 17 games at right tackle for the Cardinals in the 2023 season.

-Following the release of longtime starter D. J. Humphries, Johnson was named the Cardinals starting left tackle.
+Following the release of longtime starter D. J. Humphries, Johnson was named the Cardinals' starting left tackle.

+Johnson entered the 2025 campaign as one of Arizona's starting offensive linemen.
+On December 27, 2025, Johnson was placed on season-ending injured reserve due to a knee injury suffered in Week 14 against the Los Angeles Rams.

+On April 16, 2026, the Cardinals exercised the $19 million, fifth-year option of Johnson's rookie contract.